 So, with that said, let’s get to this month’s blogging income report.

 Types of Revenue

-While there are a lot of different ways bloggers can earn income from their blogs, in November, I’ve only earned income from three sources.
+While there are a lot of different ways bloggers can earn income from their blogs, in the November blog income report, I’ve only earned income from three sources.

 - Sponsored Campaigns